SamMed05/c-cpp-notes/docs/cpp/Loops/do-while-loop.md

 ### Example

-Let's take the previous lesson's example and convert is to a program that uses a do-while loop:
+Let's take the previous lesson's example and convert it to a program that uses a do-while loop:

 ```cpp
 int count = 1; // initialize the counter